larskarbo/larskarbo-gb/content/blog/tiktok-100000-views/index.md

 title: How I got 100.000 views 👀 and 22.50$ revenue 💵 from 21 days on TikTok
 author: Lars Karbo
 date: 2020-10-20
 excerpt: I spent 21 days posting daily on TikTok about indie hacking and programming.
-This is how I managed to get 100.000 views and 22.50$ revenue.
+The platform works differently than other platforms for sure.
 hero: images/hero.png
 tags: ["startup-building"]
 ---